Composition Academy

 Designed for pre-college and adult participants who already study composition.
 Those enrolled in Track 1B will participate in all the same masterclasses, reading session, and concert performance as those in Track 1A.
 Track 1B students will not take private lessons with JCA faculty; rather, they will continue to work with their own private lesson instructor to ensure progress on their composition for the trio performance concert.
 This offering includes:

-- Performance of the students' newly composed works by one of the following trios of their choice: Trio 1: clarinet, cello, piano OR Trio 2: violin, horn in F, piano
+• Performance of the students' newly composed works by one of the following trios of their choice: Trio 1: flute, viola, marimba OR Trio 2: violin, bass clarinet, piano

-Performance will be scheduled upon the conclusion of the 12-week program.
+• Performance will be scheduled during the final week of the 12-week program.
 Participants are provided the opportunity to workshop their composition in-progress with the trio during week 9.

 Tuition: $550

-Alumni Class (Six 60-minute special workshops just for alumni) taught by a graduate instructor
+Intermediate Music Theory Class (Six 60-minute classes) taught by a graduate instructor

 Meets TBD (Scheduled according to availability of participants)